rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-10: Exiting with an error code if creating a
 new `Config` fails</span>

-In this listing, we’ve used a method we haven’t covered before:
+In this listing, we’ve used a method we haven’t covered in detail yet:
 `unwrap_or_else`, which is defined on `Result<T, E>` by the standard library.
 Using `unwrap_or_else` allows us to define some custom, non-`panic!` error handling.
 If the `Result` is an `Ok` value, this method’s behavior is similar